smetj/experiments/metricfactory/modgearman/readme.rst

 Introduction:
 -------------

-modgearman.json:
+Some example MetricFactory bootstrap files to:

-Consume Nagios metrics from a ModGearman instance and print them to STDOUT.
+- Consume Nagios metrics from a ModGearman instance and print them to STDOUT.

-modgearman2graphitestdout.json
-Consume Nagios metrics from a ModGearman instance, convert them to Graphite format and print them to STDOUT.
+- Consume Nagios metrics from a ModGearman instance, convert them to Graphite format and print them to STDOUT.

 If you really want to write the data to Graphite use the wishbone.io_modules.tcpsocketwrite module instead of stdout.

 Installation:
 --------------

 - Download and install Metricfactory from https://github.com/smetj/metricfactory
 - Download and store the Metricfactory bootstrap file.

 Usage:
 ------